 – How you and Grandpa could take a snooze anywhere, anytime, in any position.
 I get that from you.

 – Coming in from spending all day outside in the summer, roaming the cow pastures with Scottie Dog, playing in manure piles, getting so excited when we’d find a fresh one to fling at each other, jumping from the high hay bales in the barn, pretending to drive the tractor in the shed, daring each other to touch the electric fence with a stick and a glass bottle at the end to lessen the shock, climbing the fence to get close to the cows at the salt lick, feeding the cows in the barn with Gramps, flying kites on the hilly pasture in the summer, sledding down it in the winter.
-We would tell you about our adventures because we knew you didn’t care what we did, as long as we were safe, and took our shoes off at the door.
+We would tell you about our adventures because we knew you didn’t care what we did, as long as we took our shoes off at the door.
 You’d listen as you’d stir food on the stove, with a lot of “oh geez’s” and Gramma laughs.
 You know the one.
 You let our imaginations run wild on that farm, and wild they ran.

 – Feeding the wood burning stove with wood and newspaper, and all crowding in front of it until our bums got hot, turning around until the knees burned, repeat.